seidzade/devops-exercise-teymour-mirrored/README.md

 1. Can you run the playbook multiple times without any problem?
 1. What happens if a service crashes?
 1. How much effort will it take to create a new service?
+D.R.Y!